TECK7/my_portfolio_master/README.md

 framework code base to achieve the parallax effect.
 Fortunately, this implementation had passed all browser testing.
 The other challenge is trying to apply some animation on the carousel image and the carousel caption.
 In the end, these features are enabled through using some professional guidance from front end developers that publishes their web building tips and tricks.

-The third difficulty is the parallax effect implementation on to the background images that lies in '(div id=”experience-sec0”) under '(!-- BG Image Container Using Parallax Js--)'.
+The third difficulty is the parallax effect implementation on to the background images that lies in `'(div id=”experience-sec0”)` under `'(!-- BG Image Container Using Parallax Js--)'`.
 Due to limited time permitted for this project, this plugin is chosen although it does not work on IOS and Android devices.
 I had chosen to proceed by using this plugin for two reasons.
 Firstly, this plugin is reliable for desktop display across all browsers.
 Secondly, mobile users may not fully appreciate the parallax effect since the screen is small and as long as the images are not subjected to any degradation.